nsaenzz/eventeny/README.md

 ## Usage

-1. Open your terminal and go to the project folder then to the `app` folder: Run `composer install`
-2. Run in your terminal `docker-compose up --build --watch`
+1. Run in your terminal `docker-compose up --build --watch`
-3. Go to your browser: `localhost:8001` and login to your DB
+2. Go to your browser: `localhost:8001` to see the DB
-4. Go to enventeny's squema -> SQL. copy and paste `app/db/sql.sql` and run clicking `Go` Button
+3. Go to your browser: `localhost` to see the App